 Washingtonians Want to Get Outside!

 We’re all eager to get back outdoors to visit our favorite trails and parks, but we want to do it right, and right now we need to continue to do it locally.
 Wherever your outdoor adventures take you, we encourage you to plan ahead and recreate responsibly.
 We’ve got some clear tips on how best to do that.
 The need to do this will continue even after the pandemic is behind us.
 We have a shared responsibility to care for these places we love and to care for one another as we all move forward.
+See our Open & Closure Status of Recreational Lands blog to check what is open.

 Tips for Recreating Responsibly